-The best electric secateurs and pruners in 2024
+The best electric secateurs and pruners in 2026 – as tested by our experts

-Pruning is one the gardeners most common tasks and for the odd bit of trimming and cutting, traditional manual secateurs are great, with loppers taking the strain for more demanding jobs.
+Pruning is one of the gardener's most common tasks, and for the odd bit of trimming and cutting, traditional manual secateurs are great, with loppers taking the strain for more demanding jobs.
 But, if you've got an orchard of fruit trees or a garden full of roses, or you lack strength, suffer from RSI or arthritis, repetitive pruning can be an exhausting chore.
-Thankfully, electric secateurs, also called electric or battery powered pruners, are a helpful alternative and an ideal choice for gardeners who are less able or have a lot of pruning to do.
+Thankfully, electric secateurs, also called electric or battery-powered pruners, are a helpful alternative and an ideal choice for gardeners who are less able or have a lot of pruning to do.

-They do cut very fast so many also have safety features such as a two-trigger start, auto close or a blade cover to help the user stay safe.
-Compared to traditional secateurs, they’re also, expensive, so are they worth the extra cost?
-To see whether the performance they offer outweighs their extra weight and cost we put battery powered pruners to the test.
+They do cut very fast so many also have safety features such as a two-trigger start, auto-close or a blade cover to help the user stay safe.
+Compared to traditional secateurs, they’re expensive, so are they worth the extra cost?
+To see whether the performance they offer outweighs their extra weight and cost, we put electric pruners to the test.
 They ranged from budget to premium models, and all had bypass blades.

 - Best electric secateurs for ease of use: Stihl ASA 20 cordless secateurs